philipbelesky/groundhog/site/README.md

 ## Deploying

 Note the `compile.sh` script handles compiling JSON representations of components and zipping/shifting the necessary files over to the `_site` for publishing.
-Run with:

     bash compile.sh

+Then build Jekyll for deployment:

+    JEKYLL_ENV=production bundle exec jekyll build

 Deployment is done using [s3_website](https://github.com/laurilehmijoki/s3_website).
 This requires Java 8 and a set of valid Amazon Web Service credentials in a `.env` file in this directory.
 Changes can be published with:

     s3_website push

-Changes to the plugin file and reference folders can be copied to the `_site` directory to be pushed by running (from this directory):

-    bash compile.sh
+This is packaged together in

+    npm run publish